-- A. Install in accordance with referenced NFPA design and installation standard. - B. Install equipment in accordance with manufacturer's instructions. - C. Install buried shut-off valves in valve box.
-Provide post indicator. - D. Provide approved backflow preventer assembly at sprinkler system water source connection. - E. Locate fire department connection with sufficient clearance from walls, obstructions, or adjacent siamese connectors to allow full swing of fire department wrench handle.
-Coordinate with Authority Having Jurisdiction. - F. Place pipe runs to minimize obstruction to other work. - G. Place piping in concealed spaces above finished ceilings. - H. Center sprinklers in two directions in ceiling tile and provide piping offsets as required. - I. Apply masking tape or paper cover to ensure concealed sprinklers, cover plates, and sprinkler escutcheons do not receive field paint finish.
+- A. Install in accordance with referenced NFPA design and installation standard. - B. Install equipment in accordance with manufacturer's instructions. - C. Place pipe runs to minimize obstruction to other work. - D. Place piping in concealed spaces above finished ceilings. - E. Center sprinklers in two directions in ceiling tile and provide piping offsets as required. - F. Apply masking tape or paper cover to ensure concealed sprinklers, cover plates, and sprinkler escutcheons do not receive field paint finish.
 Remove after painting.
-Replace painted sprinklers. - J. Flush entire piping system of foreign matter. - K. Install guards on sprinklers where subject to damage.. - L. Hydrostatically test entire system. - M. Required tests must be witnessed by authority having jurisdiction. - N. Provide concealed or sidewall heads in lobby.
-Other public areas must have concealed or recessed heads.
-Exposed ceiling or sidewall heads may be used in apartments.
+Replace painted sprinklers. - G. Flush piping system of foreign matter. - H. Install guards on sprinklers where subject to damage.. - I. Hydrostatically test system. - J. Required tests must be witnessed by authority having jurisdiction. - K. Provide concealed or sidewall heads in public areas.
+Exposed ceiling or sidewall heads may be used in apartments. - L. Heads in the attic, and areas subject to freezing shall be provided with dry type heads.